The Fervor of Enterprise0

 By Frank J. Rich

 Business and life have a tendency to confront us with the reality of our condition—good or bad.
 Ultimately, we are revealed for who we are no matter how hard we try to conceal it.
 The pattern of behavior that characterizes each of us is more often some part the person we don’t like and some part the one we do.
 Strangely, the objective view of oneself is lost in the mix.

-Business leaders are most often viewed as those who see things clearly, with narrow focus, and who can do the things that deliver opportunity for stakeholders.
+Business leaders are most often viewed as those who see things clearly, with narrow focus, and people who can do the things that deliver opportunity to stakeholders.
 The quality displayed is often portrayed as a “hard driving man.”
 Not coincidentally, a number of women CEOs I’ve worked with had the steel of nails in their approach that was easily a match for the Jack Welches of the world (former CEO of General Electric).
-The practice is to “mark and move on”; the tracking of a productive person.
+The practice is to “mark and move on;” the tracking of a productive person.